 4. to address knowledge gaps such as habitat requirements, biological attributes, life history, and ecological factors, for the successful maintenance of this subspecies, including habitat restoration if necessary.

 B.C.
 Ministry of Environment and Climate Change Strategy, Heron, Jennifer.
 2017.
 Recovery Plan for the Western Branded Skipper, oregonia subspeciesb (Hesperia colorado oregonia) in British Columbia.
 Province of British Columbia, B.C.
 Ministry of Environment and Climate Change Strategy.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning